haydentomas/astro-cv-main/src/data/project-posts/full-wax.md

 - intro: Technology Stack
   content:
   - title: CMS
     text: WordPress was selected for its ease of use and budget constraints.
-We used a page builder (Beaver )
+We used a page builder (Beaver builder)
   - title: Front and Backend Tech stack
-    text: HTML, CSS, JavaScript with a sprinkle of PHP
+    text: HTML, CSS, JavaScript with a sprinkle of PHP.
-  - title: Hosting title test
+  - title: Premium managed web hosting
-    text: Stable and secure hosting on a server that's never had a bad hair day
+    text: Stable and secure hosting on a server that's never had a bad hair day.
-  image: /assets/blog/computers-3d.webp

-- intro: The short version
-  content:
-  - title: Design Approach
-    text: The design focused on a dark theme which matched the brand identity.
-  - title: Development Process
-    text: The website was built with a responsive design, ensuring it looked fabulous on all devices, from desktop computers to tablets.
-  - title: Outcome and Results
-    text: A very happy client which has stayed with me for many years.
-  image: /assets/blog/computers-3d.webp
+  image: /assets/projects/fw-tech.webp

 ---